FelisNigelus/WorstExtremistViolenceGlobalIncidentDatabase/README.md

  - 1 non-fatally injured for every 100,538 unscathed;
  - 1 direct victim for every 49,263 Zealanders unscathed.

-Each incident has its own set of statistics as a function of their number of victims (fatalities, non-fatally injured, direct victims). and population.
+Each incident has its own set of statistics as a function of their number of victims (fatalities, non-fatally injured, direct victims) and population.

 ## Methodology